bahayonghang/wechat-content-writer/README.md

 # WeChat Content Writer

+> ⚠️ **Note**: This skill is currently in the self-use testing phase.
+If you have any questions, please report them in the issues in a timely manner.

 > A professional Claude Code plugin for WeChat official account content creation with intelligent literature search, PDF analysis, and automated article generation.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)